shivangp76/sioyek/docs/configs/highlight_color_a_z.md

 ```

 doc_body:
 Specifies the color for each of highlight types.
+For example `highlight_color_r` specifies the color of highlights with symbol `r`.